+Lord, hear us.
 Lord, hear our prayer

 We pray for our First Nations Christians.

 That they be empowered to take up leadership roles to enable them to share their gifts of faith, spirituality and culture within the Catholic Church in Australia.